 Care is taken to assess the needs of each child by our SEN and nurture lead in school.
 Should a child have any special need, the parent and teacher will be informed at an early stage.
 Group and individual help is provided within the school where possible.
-We have links with various agencies and when necessary, their involvement may be required to support certain children.
+We have links with various agencies and when necessary their involvement may be required to support certain children.
 Parents/Carers will always be informed if an outside agency is assisting us to support their child.
 Please see the Special Educational Needs (SEN) and Talented and Able Policy for more detail.

-Signed: Miss Hannah Lemmings (EYFS Leader) Date: February 2022 Review Date: July 2023 To be agreed by the Curriculum Committee: 13th June 2022
+Signed: Miss Hannah Lemmings (EYFS Leader)

+Date: September 2023

+Review Date: September 2024

+Agreed by the Curriculum Committee: